outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

                                 - if room is in higher-temperature location, window can be opened to reduce temperature, which is a focus condition intent required by students' test-taking intents

                               does this match the observed rules:

                                 - yes, this explains why the two locations had different outcomes for the same action - locations vary by temperature
                                   - output new theory: "temperature determines performance differences because focus conditions require temperature regulation, which is enabled by window.position changes in high-temperature locations"

+                                - no, continue iteration

             II.
 Alternate state variable network